Prahladpuri Temple: Colonial India

 In 1810, the temple's height was raised (or, was the temple rebuilt - ?), which led to tensions with the Muslim community.
-In 1831, Alexander Burnes noted the temple as a low-height structure, supported by wooden pillars and having Hanuman and Ganesha as the portal guardians; he was denied entrance to what had been "the only place of Hindu worship in Multan".
+In 1831, Alexander Burnes noted the temple as a low-height structure, supported by wooden pillars and having Hanuman and Ganesha as the portal guardians; he was denied entrance to what was "the only place of Hindu worship in Multan".
 An annual festival was held on the temple's premises on the anniversary of Narasimha's appearance.

 During the Siege of Multan in 1848, a shell fired by forces of the East India Company fell on a gunpowder store within the fort and blew away the temple's roof.
-Post-siege, the East India Company retained total control of the fort and all adjacent areas — including the temple and the mausoleum — for a couple of years before returning the shrines to native communities in July 1852 upon a petition.
+Post-siege, the East India Company retained total control of the fort and all adjacent areas — including the temple and the mausoleum — for a couple of years before returning the shrines to native communities in July 1852.
 A month later, the Company prohibited approaching the temple via precincts of the mausoleum in lieu of allowing a request from local Hindus to refurbish the temple.
-Upon visiting the site in 1854, Alexander Cunningham found the temple to be a roofless "square brick building with some very finely carved wooden pillars", and the only Hindu shrine in Multan alongside Suraj Kund.
+In 1854, Alexander Cunningham found the temple to be a roofless "square brick building with some very finely carved wooden pillars", and the only Hindu shrine in Multan alongside Suraj Kund.

-In 1859, local Hindus and Muslims agreed not to incorporate conspicuous additions to the temple or the mausoleum.
-In 1861, the Chief Mahant of the temple, Baba Ram Das, raised about Rs.11,000 by way of public donation to refurbish the temple.
-In the early 1870s, his successor, Baba Narayan Das, proposed to increase the height of the temple spire to 44 ft — more than that of the mausoleum — with public donation.
-This proposal was opposed by local Muslims as a breach of the agreement in 1859, fomenting an acrimonious dispute.
+In 1859, local Hindus and Muslims agreed to not incorporate conspicuous additions to the temple or the mausoleum.
+In 1861, the Chief Mahant of the temple, Baba Ram Das, had raised about Rs.11,000 by way of public donation to refurbish the temple.
+In the early 1870s, his successor, Baba Narayan Das, proposed to increase the height of the temple spire to 45 ft — more than that of the mausoleum — but was opposed by local Muslims as a breach of the 1859 agreement, fomenting an acrimonious dispute.
 Eventually, the local administration decided the issue in favor of the Muslims; an agreement enacted on 14 April 1876 restricted the height to 33 ft.
-However, the Hindus were not content and sought to vacate it.
+However, the Hindus were not content and sought to overturn it.